appcelerator/lexus/docs/getting-started.md

       }
     }
   },
-  "group_by": [
+  "groups": [
-    "target"
+    "target",
+    "event"
   ]
 }
 ```

-This example is identical to the above example except that a new section called `group_by` has been added.
+This example is identical to the above example except that the `groups` array now has `target` added.
-The use of `group_by` in Lexus is similar to the SQL `group by` syntax.
-The results returned will be broken down into sections for each value that can appear in the field named in the `group_by`.
+In Lexus the value specified in the `groups` field is an array of strings that name the fields in the database we want to perform the grouping on.
+The fields appearing earlier in the list are outermost in the grouping.

+(The results of this query below have been truncated to save space.)
 ```
 [
   {